 1. Weight and Size

-Depending on how you’ll be travelling (if you have a car to lug all your stuff) and if you have to carry your camera on long hikes, weight may be a big factor.
-Large, heavy cameras are awesome for the job they are designed to do, but just think about your neck if you are the one carrying it for hours on end.
+Large, heavy cameras are awesome for the job they are designed to do but just think about your neck if you are the one carrying it for hours on end.

-Good news is that there are nifty neck straps to take the strain, evenly distribute the weight and save your neck.
+The good news is that there are nifty neck-straps to take the strain, evenly distribute the weight and save your neck.
 Altura Photo has a great quick release one.

 As a tourist, you can be a target for pickpockets and other opportunistic thieves.
 Having a lightweight, compact camera can come in handy in some settings.

-- Dust: A few years ago, we lived in the Yunguilla Valley and during July and August, it got very dusty and windy.
+- Dust: A few years ago, we lived in the Yunguilla Valley (southern Ecuador) and during July and August, it got very dusty and windy.
 Other parts of the country have other seasons.
 But you can expect dust.
-Will your camera be dust resistant so all of that dust flying around while travelling on dirt roads doesn’t affect your gear?
+Will your camera be dust resistant so all of that dust flying around while traveling on dirt roads doesn’t affect your gear?

-These are all questions you need to consider before taking off on your grand adventure so think about the temperature ranges, elevations and climates you will be travelling in.
+These are all questions you need to consider before taking off on your grand adventure so think about the temperature ranges, elevations, and climates you will be traveling in.